adieunix/wiihacks-wiki/wiki/faqs/faqs.md

   * Make sure your game files are in the proper directory structure.
 They are different for Wii/USBLoaderGX games, and Nintendont games.
 You can find information on how to do that in the links below:

-    [nintendont](https://sites.google.com/site/completesg/backup-launchers/gamecube/nintendont) -> For your GameCube games.
+    [nintendont](https://github.com/FIX94/Nintendont) -> For your GameCube games.

     [usb loader gx](https://sourceforge.net/p/usbloadergx/wiki/Installation/) -> For your Wii games.

   * Make sure USB Loader is configured properly.
 You can find information on doing so in the link above.
-Worst case scenario, delete your config.
-Start from scratch, remember what you change.
+Worst case scenario, rename your config so it will generate a new one.

   * Are your images wbfs or iso?
 If they have the extension '.nkit' they will not work.
 Get a different image or learn to convert that one.